Report unauthorized charges

-If this is the case and the charge was unauthorized and accidental but not an act of fraud, contact the Google Play support team for further assistance.
+If you find out the charge was unauthorized and accidental but not an act of fraud, contact our support team for further help.

 Shana is a Google Play expert and author of this help page.
 Help her improve this article by leaving feedback below.